How To Edit Your WordPress User Profile

 You can edit the First Name and Last Name data in this section.

-Just type in the first name and last name into the name fields …
+Just type in the first name and last name into the text fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want a different author name other than the one you originally set up for your WordPress site to display on your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the name you originally set up for your WordPress site in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames to your profile section.

-Once you change the nickname, all your posts, comments, etc. will then display with this new nickname, instead of the name that you originally installed WordPress with.
+Once you select a new nickname, all your posts, comments, etc. will then display with your new nickname, instead of the one that you originally set up your site with.

 Profile > Contact Info